 The real bigots and racists are happy to use the language of religious tolerance to conceal their hate-fuelled agendas

 No sensible person concludes that because ‘demonisation’ is all too common in political life we should condemn and refrain from all strong, sharp and severe criticism and comment relating to such matters.
 In a free society, some debate over ideological matters such as religion will inevitably be highly charged, as is true of any pressing and serious topic.
 Such debate might involve intense and frank exchanges.
 This is part of what a tolerant society is committed to and must embrace and accept.
 Although civility and moderation should be encouraged, and non-ideological bigotry should not be masked by ideological objections, there is no reason to suppose that religious identity is entitled to some whole-scale immunity here, any more than political identities are.

 It is essential that the Left – Old or New, along with whatever particular identities it might want to draw on – carefully distinguish these issues of tolerance and religious identity.
 As long as the Left continues to conflate and confuse these issues and presents (legitimate) forms of criticism and condemnation of religion as unacceptable forms of bigotry and racism, it will be the enemy of genuine religious tolerance and effectively play into the hands of the real bigots and racists, who are happy to use the language of religious tolerance to conceal their hate-fuelled agendas.

 It is only by drawing the ideological/non-ideological identity distinction that we can effectively distinguish non-ideological bigotry from genuine ideological disagreement, and protect the rights of diverse and opposing ideological groups to openly express their views.
 It is, moreover, only on this basis that we can secure the religious freedoms of everyone – including critics of religion.

-Paul Russell’s The Limits of Free Will is out now through OUP.Make a donation
+Paul Russell’s The Limits of Free Will is out now through OUP.Support Aeon: make a one-off donation